As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Treatment

 With such a variety of conditions that can cause dilated pupils in dogs, it should come as no surprise that there are a number of varied treatments as well.
-Injuries to the eye, brain or spinal cord may need surgery to repair any damage and relieve pressures.
-Tumors in these areas may also require surgery, chemotherapy or radiation.
+Injuries to the eye, brain, or spinal cord may need surgery to repair any damage and relieve pressure.
+Tumors in these areas may also require surgery, chemotherapy, or radiation.

 Infections will require antibiotics, inflammation may require anti-inflammatories, glaucoma will require eye drops, and toxins may require decontamination and supportive care.